 You also have the option to call the member’s office.
 Usually, staff that help with constituent services are located in the member’s district rather than in their Washington office.
 Tell them you have an immigration-related problem and that you live in their district.
 Ask whom to speak with in the office about your problem.

-The staff should call USCIS if dialogue is required, or if an emergency exists that requires immediate attention.
+The staff should call USCIS or the DOS if dialogue is required, or if an emergency exists that requires immediate attention.
 Otherwise, staff will typically email the agency.

 For emailed congressional inquiries, USCIS policy is to send at least an initial response within 5 days of receipt and a meaningful response within 30 days of receipt.
 For phone inquiries, an initial response should be provided by the close of the next business day.